 Compliance is a Moving Target: What 9.5 Years in Brokerage Operations Taught Me About Fair Housing

-A few years ago I was sitting across from an Associate Broker in Santa Fe when she asked a question that should have had a clean, fast answer.
+A few years ago I was sitting across from an Associate Broker in Santa Fe when they asked a question that should have had a clean, fast answer.

 "My seller just told me they don't want to sell to a family with young kids — they're worried about wear and tear on the house.
 What do I tell them?"